Bernard James ANNABELL, Private, 25429

 Ngamatapouri means- light in the darkness

 It wasn’t my intention to write about the men from The Waitotara Valley who went to WWI.
-But when I drove up to Ngamatapouri for the first time, a few weeks ago to show our friends from Italy this enchanting place, and saw the beautiful old hand written Roll of Honour for these men in the St Hilda in the Woods Church there, I just had to.
+But when I drove up to Ngamatapouri for the first time, in 2015, to show our friends from Italy this enchanting place, and saw the beautiful old hand written Roll of Honour for these men in the St Hilda in the Woods Church there, I just had to.

 There is some kind of magic about this vast interior of New Zealand back country that is easily assessable these days, off the main Highway at Waitotara.
 Such a contrast to the early days when steep, dangerous tracks through the bush on horseback were the only option, or even earlier back when the man who surveyed the area: Joseph Annabell and his brother in law George Braithwaite bought the first blocks of surveyed land at Ngamatapouri in the year 1890.
 The Waitotara River was the only way in, and large totara canoes were their mode of transport to get their families and possessions (even a piano!) to their new home in the bush.